PhilLAL/waltz-docs/docs/user_guide.md

 As soon as a device in the Devises' tree is chosen the device's control widget is updated.

-_Hint:_ Double click on the device in the Devices tree and you can see the device's control widget.
+> _Hint:_ Double click on the device in the Devices tree opens the device's control widget.

 ![left_panel_devices_widget](images/left_panel_devices_widget.png)